Gilles Müller: 2018: Final season

 Müller entered an ATP tournament as a defending champion for the first time in his career at the 2018 Sydney International, ousting John Millman before subsequently losing to Benoît Paire.
 He then reached the third round of the 2018 Australian Open, ultimately bowing out to Pablo Carreño Busta in four sets.

 Müller announced on 16 July that he would retire at the end of the season.
 He played his last match on the ATP World Tour at the 2018 US Open, losing in a five-setter to Lorenzo Sonego in the first round.

 Müller was honored as one of the biggest retirees of the year at the 2018 ATP Finals alongside Florian Mayer and André Sá.

 National representation

 Davis Cup

 Müller made his Davis Cup debut for the Luxembourg Davis Cup team in April 2000 at the age of 16.
 He competed in 30 ties and out of 73 matches, he won 56 and lost 17, which made him Luxembourg's most successful Davis Cup player.
 Following his retirement in 2018, Müller was appointed as Luxembourg's Davis Cup team captain.

 Müller led the team to a surprise victory against Finland in February 2004.

 Olympic Games

 Müller qualified for the Olympic Games twice: in London 2012 and in Rio 2016, reaching the second round at the former and the third round at the latter.

 At the 2016 Summer Olympics Parade of Nations, Müller was the official flagbearer for Luxembourg.

+Post professional tennis career

+TV Commentating

+Following his professional tennis career, Müller has been working as a TV commentator for Tennis TV, World Feed, Amazon Prime Video UK & Ireland and SkySports among others.
+In this capacity Müller has been commentating on both men's and women's professional tennis tours.